 In 2018, she published her book ‘Tomorrow’s Music in Practice Today: a practical guide towards deciphering contemporary music’ – a handbook for students to decipher, practice and perform contemporary music.

-In addition to performing, Ine is an assistant professor in contemporary music and extended flute techniques at the Royal Conservatory of Liège and coordinator of the interdisciplinary week NextDoors, artistic researcher and head of the research group ‘CREATIE’ at the Royal Conservatoire of Antwerp.
+In addition to performing, Ine is an assistant professor in contemporary music flute at the Royal Conservatory of Liège and coordinator of the interdisciplinary week NextDoors, artistic researcher and coordinator of the research group ‘CREATIE’ at the Royal Conservatoire of Antwerp.

 She is a B.A.E.F. fellow of the year 2013.